-Each student must complete, during the fall semester of his/her junior year, a degree audit which certifies the courses which the student has completed and the courses he/she must complete to fulfill all degree requirements.
+Each student must complete, during the fall semester of his/her junior year, a degree and graduation check application which certifies the courses which the student has completed and the courses he/she must complete to fulfill all degree requirements.
+Students electronically request a degree and graduation check application at okbu. edu/academics/academic-center/degree-andgraduation-check-application.html

-The degree audit must be signed by the student and the faculty advisor.
+The degree and graduation check must be signed by the student and the faculty advisor.
 All changes in the official degree program approved on the degree audit sheet must be agreed upon by the student and his advisor and must be approved by the dean.

-At the time of the degree audit, a student must certify that he has furnished to OBU official transcripts of all post-secondary work attempted.
+At the time of the degree and graduation check, a student must certify that he has furnished to OBU official transcripts of all post-secondary work attempted.
 All additional transfer work must fulfill deficiencies indicated on the degree audit sheet and should be approved by the advisor and dean before the student seeks enrollment in the courses he wishes to transfer.